Making With Mycelium

 Step 3: Sanitising and cleaning

-The most important part of making a successful mycelium object is making sure that you work in the cleanest way possible.
 You'll want to first spray down your work area with antibacterial cleaner and then wash your hands and arms up to your elbows.
 Then spray your gloved hands, the outside of the bag and your mould with isopropyl alcohol or antibacterial cleaner or hand sanitiser.
-Be sure to continue spraying down anything you come into concontact with as you work.
-For extra protection agains airborne contaminants consider wearing a face mask and working in an area with very little airflow.

 Step 4: Filling mould

 The best way to fill your mould is to pour your mycelium composite directly from the bag.
 If you find this too messy, however, you can spoon it out with a metal spoon or ladle.
-Just be sure your spoon has been throughly washed and sanatised.
+Just be sure your spoon has been throughly washed and sanitised.

 Work in layers, pushing down the composite and breaking up any chunks you might find as you work.